canjs/canjs/contributing.md

 > git push origin html5-fix
 @codeend

-Now that we have pushed all the changes to the repo, we need to submit a Pull Request to the main branch.
-Navigate to [Pull Requests](https://github.com/bitovi/canjs/pulls) and click 'Pull Request' in the top navigation bar.
+Now you'll need to submit a Pull Request.
+Navigate to [Pull Requests](https://github.com/bitovi/canjs/pulls) and click the 'New Pull Request' button.
 Fill in some details about your potential patch including a meaningful title.
 When finished, press "Send pull request".
 The core team will be notified about your submission and let you know of any problems or targeted release date.

 ## Reporting Bugs